Five Proven Steps for Successful B2B Content Marketing

 - Have you established a thoughtful process for identifying mindshifts and today's most relevant topics?
 One that is more strategic than a quick internal brainstorm?

-- Who is the audience the content is targeting and why will it matter to them?
+- Who is the audience your content is targeting and why will it matter to them?

 -Who from your company is involved in developing the overarching themes of content for the year and the corresponding topics?